MUCodeAcademy/MidlandCode-C13/Module 5 - Backend and Database Design/Week 3/Day 1 - Monday/Lesson/02-Passport.md

 # Passport.js

-[Passport](http://www.passportjs.org/docs/authenticate/) is a library for node.js that provides multiple authentication options.
+[Passport](https://www.passportjs.org/) is a library for node.js that provides authentication middleware options.
 It has built in functionality for OAuth, OAuth 2.0 AND Facebook, Twitter, Google, and many others.

 ## Setting it up can be a bit tricky the first Time